bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 * Provide the following input to the GREAT interface:
     * Assembly: **Human: GRCh37**
-    * The randomized short version of the BED files you just downloaded.
+    * Test regions: The randomized short version of the BED files you just downloaded.

 * Submit the form.